 Our work in the UK

-The UK is home to the world’s largest offshore wind farms and here we have 12 operational offshore wind farms that we either own or partly own, one wind farm under construction and a further three in our development pipeline.
-We have 1,000 offshore wind turbines installed, which produce enough green energy to power over 4.4 million UK homes a year.
-This will increase to 5.6 million following the completion of Hornsea Two offshore wind farm.
+The UK leads the world in offshore wind deployment and is home to the world’s largest offshore wind farms.
+Here, we have 12 operational offshore wind farms that we either own or partly own, one wind farm under construction and a further three in our development pipeline.
+We have over 1,000 offshore wind turbines installed, which produce 4.9GW and enough green energy to power over 4.2 million UK homes a year.
+This will increase to 5.5 million following the completion of Hornsea Two offshore wind farm in 2022.

 We’re continuing our green transformation journey by expanding into onshore wind energy.
 In April 2021, we announced the acquisition of Brookfield Renewable Ireland, which includes onshore wind farm projects in the UK and Ireland.
 Here in the UK, we have five onshore wind farms located in Scotland – one in construction, which will generate 62 MW of onshore wind energy when fully operational in 2022, and a further four projects in development.